Financial Well-Being and Economic Prosperity

 Financial Security and Retirement

-In 2016 alone, Great-West Lifeco’s Canadian operations helped more than 44,000 families cope with loss, paying out more than $2.4 billion in life insurance claims, provided income for over 76,000 people who became disabled and could no longer work, and paid over 56 million claims representing more than $4.6 billion in health and dental benefits for plan members.
-They made over $800 million of annuity payments, helping Canadians fund their retirement with a secure income stream.
-Also in 2016, Great-West Life held $100 billion in retirement and other investment holdings for Canadians and paid $9.1 billion in benefits.
+In 2017 alone, Great-West Lifeco’s Canadian operations helped families cope with loss, paying out more than $2.4 billion in life insurance benefits and provided income for over 78,000 people who became disabled and could no longer work.
+It also helped over 30,000 employers provide benefits plans and 9,000 employers offer retirement savings plans for their employees.
+In 2017, Great-West Life held $109 billion in retirement and other investment holdings for Canadians, paid $9.4 billion in benefits and 58 million health and dental claims representing more than $4.8 billion in health and dental benefits for plan members.
+It also made $858 million of annuity payments, helping Canadians fund their retirement with a secure income stream.

-IGM Financial is making a difference for Canadians in all age groups and income levels – including those in lower income ranges who were not financially secure when they sought help from an advisor.
-IGM Financial also provides mutual funds at very low investment minimums, making it possible to provide much-needed access to financial products and services to all households, regardless of income or wealth levels.
+IGM Financial believes that the help of a financial advisor makes a difference for Canadians in all age groups and income levels – including those in lower income ranges who were not financially secure when they sought help from an advisor.
+IGM Financial also provides mutual fund solutions at very low investment minimums, making it possible to provide much-needed access to financial products and services to all households, regardless of income or wealth levels.
+For example, through Solutions BankingTM, IGM Financial offers no-fee chequing accounts for youth and reduced fees for seniors.
+Investors Group sponsorship and community engagement strategy was recently reshaped to focus on improving the financial confidence of youth, Indigenous peoples, new Canadians and seniors.
+In addition, in 2018, Investors Group also launched a centralized National Service Centre, designed to provide full account servicing and financial planning by licensed financial representatives to clients with lower account sizes.

-In 2016, Great-West Life continued to embrace technology and social media to reach Canadians with educational tools that can help them understand the benefits of retirement savings plans.
-Great-West continues to leverage its smartpathnow.com website to offer free online learning for all stages of savings and retirement planning through games, calculators, videos and text-based learning about personal financial planning.
+In 2017, Great-West Life continued to embrace technology and social media to reach Canadians with educational tools that can help them understand the benefits of retirement savings plans.
+While continuing to leverage its smartpathnow.com website to offer free online learning for all stages of savings and retirement planning through games, calculators, videos and text-based learning about personal financial planning, Great-West also launched their WayfinderTM tool, a simplified online financial wellness tool for their group retirement plan members to see a consolidated view of all of their retirement savings.

 Great-West Lifeco also offers product solutions to meet the needs of workers who do not have registered retirement savings plans.